2.2.1 Basics of care

 Where parents are separated but living in the same house, the Registrar will determine each parent's percentage of care for a child based on the individual circumstances of the case and evidence available.
 Generally, where the parents contribute in a similar manner to the care of the child, they will be regarded as sharing equally in the care of the child.
 In this case, the Registrar will determine that each parent has a care percentage of 50%.
 This care percentage will remain in place until either parent is able to demonstrate that the actual care of the child is something other than equally shared.

 Additionally, in limited circumstances, a person may have care of a child who is not living with them for a period of time.
 For example, a person can provide care for a child who is at boarding school, in hospital or in separate accommodation.
-However, a person who simply supervises the child (for example, a baby sitter, a child minder such as a grandparent or a schoolteacher) does not provide care.
+However, a person who simply supervises the child (e.g. a baby sitter, a child minder such as a grandparent or a schoolteacher) does not provide care.

 Consideration is given to who has responsibility for making arrangements for, and decisions about, the child's welfare, as well as who is meeting the child's costs, rather than just the accommodation arrangements themselves.
 The Registrar will give weight to statements from both parents and any non-parent carers.